Master of the Dirt

 all the time, then I remember.
 (Laughs)

-Duncan’s car and I got so tired of driving down to Lexington all the
+Then after Chandler I got in Duncan’s car and I got so tired of driving down to Lexington all the

 time and then further on west.
 I did like going to Clay City, Morehead, Richmond, and that little